 When teeth whitening is overseen by a skilled and experienced dentist, it is relatively safe.
 One of the only dangers of teeth whitening kits is buying them over the counter.
 Many patients who decide to whiten their teeth don’t know if they are a good candidate for teeth whitening or how powerful the whitening kit is.

 Patients with decayed teeth, infected gums, white spots and multiple fillings or caps would not be considered good candidates for whitening.
-To see if you can benefit from this professional grade teeth whitening system, book in a detailed consultation with the dentists at All About Teeth today.
+To see if you can benefit from this professional-grade teeth whitening system, book in detailed consultation with the dentists at All About Teeth today.

 Every patient’s decision to have teeth whitening treatment is a personal and you may have a very different reason than the next person.
 Much like the rest of your body, your teeth are totally unique to you and just as your hair and skin colour varies, so too does the colour of your teeth.
 Not many people are born with sparkling white teeth and even if they were, the passing of time and the colourants in the foods and drinks we consume are constantly staining our teeth.
 If you are someone that values an aesthetically pleasing smile, teeth whitening treatments may just be for you.